Bachelor of Science in History

 This is precisely what the study of history—of human experience contextualized temporally, culturally, politically, and geographically—is designed to do.
 The History Department at Washington University offers you the opportunity to examine human experience across time and in a wide variety of cultural, political, regional, and social contexts.
 The curriculum is global in scope, and students are encouraged to sample courses across time and space while achieving depth of knowledge in selected areas.

 Through the major in history, you also can develop important analytic skills used in law, business, communications, and other professions.
 These skills include the ability to organize and interpret data, to develop logical and convincing arguments, to do research and sift the significant from the insignificant, to read for comprehension, and to write with precision and clarity.
 Historians aim for a broad understanding of any problem and gain empathy for people in different times, places, and situations.

 All University College undergraduate students must satisfy the same general-education requirements.
-Requirements specific to this major include:
+Requirements specific to the B.S. in History include: